 Melinda Cassiday Jacques

 Melinda Cassiday Jacques grew up in the small town of Maysville, Georgia.
 She began her dance training through ballet classes at the age of thirteen and from there her interest and love for the art grew.
 She attended Brenau University on a talent based and academic scholarship and graduated with a B.A. in Dance Studies and a minor in Small Business Management in 2017.
 While a student at Brenau, she developed a great love for teaching and for choreographing, which grew further since joining the Atlanta dance community after graduation.
 She created several choreographic works in college, one piece being selected to be adjudicated at the American College Dance Association Southeast conference in March of 2017.
 Melinda was involved in several works set by a variety of well-known choreographers including: Charlotte Boye-Christensen, Carl Flink, and Merce Cunningham (set by Carol Teitalbaum).
 The summer before her senior year, Melinda traveled to Sorrento, Italy to study at the Staibdance summer intensive for two weeks on a partial scholarship.
 While there, she learned and performed repertory from George Staib's Moat.
 Melinda enjoys performing in spaces other than the stage and has had a lot of experience doing so, some of her favorites being: art galleries, the Atlanta Botanical Gardens in Gainesville, and the streets of Italy.
-Currently, Melinda is dancing with Refuge Dance Company, performing works by Ben Wardell, Katherine Gant, Randall Flinn and more.
+Currently, Melinda is dancing and choreographing professionally in the Atlanta and surrounding area.
 Melinda is passionate about dance and telling stories through movement.
 She strives to instill that mindset in her students while giving them the tools they need to become confident individuals.

 Amie is a native Georgian and began dancing at the age of 8 training